 There’s more to it than that.
 Brake fluid will absorb moisture over time, which is a major reason why brake fluid deteriorates.
 Air bubbles also make their way into the brake lines, reducing your stopping power.

-If your brakes are starting to feel spongy, or the oil appears a darker color in the reservoir, you need to bleed your brakes.
+If your brakes are starting to feel spongy, or the oil appears a darker color in the reservoir, it’s time to bleed your brakes.

 This is something that is normally fairly easy to do yourself.
 If following the normal procedure doesn’t restore your brake feel, there may be worn parts or seals that need replacing.
 If this is the case you may need the help of a professional at your local dealership.